Embiid scores 36, 76ers overpower Mavs 113-95 with Nets next

 The Dallas debut of JJ Redick wasn’t much of a boost either.
 The veteran shooting guard had been recovering from a right heel injury since being acquired from New Orleans at the trade deadline more than two weeks ago in hopes of boosting the Mavericks at the 3-point line.

-Playing against one of his former teams and his coach from four seasons with the Los Angeles Clippers in Doc Rivers, Redick entered late in the first quarter and missed two shots from inside the arc before connecting on his first attempt from 3.
+Playing against one of his former teams and his coach from four seasons with the Los Angeles Clippers in Rivers, Redick entered late in the first quarter and missed two shots from inside the arc before connecting on his first attempt from 3.
 The 36-year-old in his 15th season scored four points, going 1 of 7 from the field and 1 of 3 from deep.

 Philadelphia’s Furkan Korkmaz was 4 of 7 from 3-point range and matched his season high with 20 points.
 Tobias Harris scored 10 and Ben Simmons had eight points, six rebounds and seven assists.